-Cash paid for interest during the fiscal years ended June 30, 2016 and 2015 were \$56,038 and \$92,078, respectively.
+Cash paid for interest during the fiscal years ended June 30, 2017 and 2016 were \$43,857 and \$56,038, respectively.

 The \$8,500,000 bond issue with an original issue date of February 1, 2002 was issued through the Lafayette Economic Development Authority (LEDA).
 The proceeds from this bond issue were used to construct an art museum.
-Collateral on these bonds are the land and building constructed with the bond proceeds, the existing art museum and land located at the corner of Girard Park Drive and St. Mary Boulevard, together with a collateral pledge of all earnings derived from donations to the Foundation specifically for this project.
+Collateral on these bonds was the land and building constructed with the bond proceeds, the existing art museum and land located at the corner of Girard Park Drive and St. Mary Boulevard, together with a collateral pledge of all earnings derived from donations to the Foundation specifically for this project.

-Additionally, the mortgage note securing the bond issue is a non-recourse note in which the mortgage holder, in the event of default, agrees to look solely to the real estate mortgaged and the revenues pledged for payment of the amount due.
-The Foundation shall not be held liable by reason of any default in the payment of the bonds or the performance of any other obligations under the mortgage agreement.
+Additionally, the mortgage note securing the bond issue was a non-recourse note in which the mortgage holder, in the event of default, agreed to look solely to the real estate mortgaged and the revenues pledged for payment of the amount due.
+The Foundation was not to be held liable by reason of any default in the payment of the bonds or the performance of any other obligations under the mortgage agreement.
+These bonds were paid off in 2017.